marcwright/building-a-mern-app/building-a-mern-app-notes.md

 decision to make is where we want our front-end application to be served from.
 There are two primary options:

-**Multi-Server (Microservice) Configuration** - our front-end application and back-end API will be completely separate.
-They will each have their own Git repositories and will be deployed independently to different servers.
-Our front-end will retrieve data from our back-end across separate domains.
+**Multi-Server (Microservice) Configuration**

+- front-end and back-end will be completely separate
+- have their own Git repositories and will be deployed independently to different servers
+- front-end will retrieve data from our back-end across separate domains

   **Pros**
-    - Separation of Concerns: Our application is more modular and our front-end and back-end developers can work on their parts of the application independently of each other.
-    - Specialized Configuration: Since our front-end and API will be housed on separate servers, we can optimize server configuration for each one independently, allowing them to scale independently of each other and preventing them from competing over the same server resources.
+    - Separation of Concerns:
+    	- Modularizing the different parts of an app makes it easier for each team to work on each part separately
+    - Specialized Configuration:
+    	- Can individually optimize the servers; and scale them separately, not having them compete within the same server capacity

   **Cons**

+    - Configure CORS (cross-origin resouce sharing):
-    - Since requests will be sent across separate domains, we will have to configure CORS (Cross-Origin Resource Sharing) for the browser to allow our front-end to retrieve data from our back-end
+    	- Have to specifically configure CORS so that front-end can retrieve data from back-end

-**Single-Server (Monolithic) Configuration** - our front-end application will be housed in the same repository as our back-end code.
-They will be deployed together to a single server where our back-end will be responsible for serving up our front-end application in addition to our API data.
+**Single-Server (Monolithic) Configuration**

+- the front-end and back end are in the same repository
+- deployed together to a single server
+- back-end will be responsible for serving up our front-end application in addition to our API data.

   **Pros**
+    - Single Deployment:
-    - Single Deployment: Since our front-end will be served up by our API, we only need to manage one deployment.
+    	- only need to manage one deployment
-    - Unified Codebase: Since our front-end and back-end will be housed in the same Git repo, we will always have a more full picture of the application than if they were in separate repos.
-    - No CORS: Since our front-end application will be making requests back to the same domain that served it up (its 'origin'), we do not need to configure CORS.
+    - Unified Codebase:
+    	- when all code is stored in one place, it is easier to check on or reference other parts of the code base
+    	- fuller picture of the application
+    - No CORS:
+    	- don't need to configure CORS

   **Cons**

+    - Server configuration:
-    - We will have to modify our server to serve up both json data for the API endpoints and the assets of our front-end which could require additional configuration and cause the two to compete over server resources.
+    	- We will have to configure the server so that the back-end can serve up json data, and front-end can serve up the views
+    	- may leave the front end and back end competing over server resources

 Today, we will walk through setting up and deploying our application up first on separate servers, then examine how to combine them into one project and deploy onto a single server.

-## Getting Started (10 min / 0:55)

-Today, we will be using the React Translator app that used the IBM Watson API to translate text and provide audio pronunciations.
-We will also be using a Mongoose / Express back-end to allow for users to save translations.

 ### Back-End Setup